 I was initially concerned about paying so much for a workshop, but I needn't have worried; my experience on this course has been invaluable."

 2020 UPDATE: Oliver completed his film EYES AND PRIZE, and it is now available to stream on Amazon Prime.
 "I used what I learnt in this workshop as the basis for directing the actors; actioning, intentions, etc. This grounding was totally essential for me.
 It was a challenging thing to direct due to the dialogue heavy long takes involved but I'm happy with the end result and my work with the actors."

 -Oliver, February 2016

 "I attended your 5-day workshop in the summer of 2011.
 I'd like to let you know that I'm now in preproduction of my first feature film HOUSTON, WE HAVE A PROBLEM, co-funded by Slovenian film fund, co-produced with German & Croatian coproducers and HBO Europe.

 Your workshop gave me highly valuable knowledge that I practiced afterwards in many situation - from directing kids to non-actors, from fiction to documentaries.
 And I really felt much more comfortable and confident.

 In my feature film I will work with an older actor who, in the 1980s, starred in three blockbusters with Jackie Chan.
 During a test shoot he told me that I really know how to direct.
 I've received feedback like this several times.
 So, once again many thanks for great workshop and giving me/us the knowledge to move on bigger projects."

-HOUSTON, WE HAVE A PROBLEM premiered at the 2016 Tribeca Film Festival.
-Catch it at the 2016 BFI London Film Festival on 7th & 8th October.
+HOUSTON, WE HAVE A PROBLEM premiered at the 2016 Tribeca Film Festival and screened at the 2016 BFI London Film Festival.